Disclaimer: Affiliate links help us produce good content. Learn more.

 Security is the primary concern for most, if not all, VPN users.
-Disconnect VPN secures their users’ information by using military-grade AES 256-bit data encryption and a 2048-bit DH Handshake.
-So far, so good.
+Disconnect VPN secures their users’ information by offering the following security features:

 Moreover, Disconnect VPN has no kill switch function, which means that if your connection to the VPN server is interrupted, your IP address becomes visible to any interested party.

 Disconnect VPN is based in the USA, which belongs to the 5 Eyes group of countries that have agreed to share their surveillance data.
 This is a red flag, especially if you’re engaged in sensitive activities.
 Worried about law enforcement or intelligence agencies getting their hands on your information?
 Then you probably shouldn’t be using Disconnect VPN.
 Unless your main concern is protection from advertising cookies.